shaik1002/biggitlabbomb/doc/ci/environments/index.md

 1. Next to the environment you want to delete, select **Delete environment**.
 1. On the confirmation dialog, select **Delete environment**.

-### Clean up stale environments

-> - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/108616) in GitLab 15.8 [with a flag](../../administration/feature_flags.md) named `stop_stale_environments`.
-Disabled by default.
-> - [Generally available](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/112098) in GitLab 15.10.
-Feature flag `stop_stale_environments` removed.

-Clean up stale environments when you want to stop old environments in a project.

-Prerequisites:

-- You must have at least the Maintainer role.

-To clean up stale environments:

-1. On the left sidebar, select **Search or go to** and find your project.
-1. Select **Operate > Environments**.
-1. Select **Clean up environments**.
-1. Select the date to use for determining which environments to consider stale.
-1. Select **Clean up**.

-Active environments that haven't been updated after the specified date are stopped.
-Protected environments are ignored and not stopped.

 ### Access an environment for preparation or verification purposes

 You can define a job that accesses an environment for various purposes, such as verification or preparation.
 This